ekedonald/1-Linux-Practice-Project/README.md

 When operating Linux, you need to use a shell (a program that gives you access to the operating system's services).
 Most Linux distributions use a graphical user interface (GUI), making them beginner-friendly.

-However, we recommend utilizing the command-line interface (CLI) because it's quicker and offers more control.
-Tasks that require multiple steps on the GUI can be done in a matter of seconds by entering commands into the CLI.

-So if you want to use Linux, learning the common utilities or commands will go a long way.

 ## What Is a Linux Command?
 A Linux command is a program or utility that runs on the CLI - a console that interacts with the system via texts and processes.